Social Security Benefits Calculator

 Primary Insurance Amount (PIA)

 Your PIA is calculated from your Average Indexed Monthly Earnings (AIME) using a progressive formula.
-The 2025 formula applies:
+The bend points vary by your eligibility year (the year you turn 62).
+The formula applies:

 Full Retirement Age (FRA)